Go to:

 Search item

-As the FReDA questionnaire coincides with the GGS questionnaire every three years and no additions or deviations are possible for reasons of compatibility, no open modules can be integrated into the survey in every third year.
-In 2021 and 2022, we therefore gave the scientific community the opportunity to submit their own suggestions for modules or individual questions.
+The open modules are an integral part of FReDA's question programme and are advertised regularly.
+However, as the FReDA questionnaire is the same as the GGS questionnaire every three years and no additions or deviations are possible for reasons of compatibility, no open modules can be integrated into the survey every third year.
+In 2021 and 2022, we therefore gave the scientific community the opportunity to submit their own proposals for modules or individual questions.
 In 2023, however, there was no call for reasons of compatibility with the GGS.
-In 2024 and 2025, there will be another opportunity to submit your own questions or modules.
+In 2024, it was again possible to submit your own questions or modules.
+The next call will open in spring 2025.

 We also called for proposals for modules or individual questions for the fall survey of the third FReDA wave (W3B) in 2023.